Person of day - 23 MAY 2021

 After this, a prolonged 6-year contest between Karpov and Kasparov dominated chess, during which they played 5 matches!
 After he was unable to win the first unlimited match in which he led 5:0, Karpov lost the next contest a year later, thus surrendering the champion title to Kasparov and never regained it.

 After he ceased to be champion, Karpov remained active in the largest tournaments, where he demonstrated his signature understanding of position, strategy and endgame technique.
 His greatest victory took place at a 1994 super tournament in Linares, where he overtook Kasparov and all the other grandmasters and won 11 out of 13 points!
 Kasparov called this result one of the finest in chess history!

 Today, Anatoly Karpov plays rarely, preferring to focus on social work.
-He is the Vice-President of the Russian Chess Federation.
+He is the Vice-President of the Chess Federation of Russia.
 After heading the Soviet World Fund in 1982 until its collapse, Karpov became the President of the worldwide Association of World Funds, which united the funds of former Soviet republics and social organisations of other counties.
-Karpov’s reputation as a social leader is as high as it is at the chess board: in the last elections of the State Duma, he became a deputy from Tyumen and he is the deputy chairman of the Duma Committee for Ecology.
+Karpov’s reputation as a social leader is as high as it is at the chess board: in the last elections of the State Duma, he became a deputy from Tyumen and he is the deputy chairman of the Duma Committee for Nationalities.